bitshares/bitshares.github.io-old/_technologies/en/user-issued-assets.md

 An issuer who offers both USD and EUR deposits may need to restrict direct trading between their USD and EUR assets to avoid being subject to foreign currency exchange regulations.
 Some cryptocurrency exchanges allow trading between fiat and cryptocurrencies, but not between two fiat currencies.
-Without this feature, many exchanges would be unable to issue their assets on the BitShares block chain.
+Without this feature, many exchanges would be unable to issue their assets on the BitShares blockchain.

 ### 4. Transfer Restrictions

 A transfer-restricted asset allows the holders of the asset to trade it in the markets but not transfer it from person to person.
 Only a few cryptocurrency exchanges allow user-to-user transfer of funds outside the market, because this particular activity is often subject to a different set of money transmission regulations.

 The deposit receipt example is probably one of the most important, and yet most heavily regulated, use cases of user-issued assets.

 ## Company Shares

 Corporate shares are heavily regulated by the SEC, but none of those regulations prevent them from being issued or traded on an [alternative trading system](http://en.wikipedia.org/wiki/Alternative_trading_system){:target="_blank"}.
 The regulations in many jurisdictions require all shares to be registered (aka held by known identities).
 BitShares corporate shares can be used as collateral for a bond or be used in any number of smart contracts.

 ## Event Tickets